Paul St-Pierre Plamondon

-Paul St-Pierre Plamondon (/fr/; often identified by his initials: PSPP; born February 17, 1977) is a Canadian lawyer, media personality, and politician, who has served as the leader of the Parti Québécois since October 9, 2020.
+Paul St-Pierre Plamondon (/fr/; born February 17, 1977), also known by his initials PSPP, is a Canadian lawyer, media personality, and politician who has served as the leader of the Parti Québécois since October 9, 2020.
 He represents Camille-Laurin in the National Assembly of Quebec.

 Early life and education

+Plamondon was born on February 17, 1977, to Louise St-Pierre and Jacques Plamondon, former director general of the Quebec Table Tennis Federation.
+His grandfather, Paul-Henri Plamondon, was president of the Quebec City Chamber of Commerce.

 Plamondon began his college studies at Collège André-Grasset and graduated in 1997.
-He holds a BA in Civil and Common Law from McGill University (2001), an MBA from Oxford University (2006), and a Certificate in International Law from Lund University (2001).
+He holds bachelor's degrees in Civil Law (BCL) and Common Law (LLB) from McGill University (2001), an MBA from Oxford University (2006), and a Certificate in International Law from Lund University (2001).

 In 2003, he was a volunteer prosecutor for the Permanent Assembly of Human Rights in Sucre, Bolivia.
 In 2005, he worked with the North Atlantic Treaty Organization (NATO) in Belgium.
 Plamondon was also a lawyer in the litigation department of Stikeman Elliott, a national law firm.

 In 2009, he joined the Delegatus law firm as vice-president and shareholder of the study.
 Recognized for his social involvement, St-Pierre Plamondon was awarded the title of Lawyer of the Year in 2010, in the pro bono category, at the annual conference of the Young Bar of Montreal to celebrate the "leaders of tomorrow".